jchai002/choir-justice-supplies/au/en/virtual-receptionist.markdown

 ## How do I get started with the virtual receptionist?

 When you activate your Ooma Office account, your virtual receptionist will be created and set up automatically.
-Your default setup includes a text-to-speech voice greeting personalized with your company's name.
+Your default setup includes a text-to-speech voice greeting personalised with your company's name.
 You can press 0 to connect to your first Ooma Office extension.

 You can configure many of the settings for your virtual receptionist.
 To get started setting up your account, log into your Ooma Office Manager portal and visit "[Receptionist]({{ site.office_link.au }}/#virtual_receptionist)" under the "Manage" tab.